projectcaluma/ember-localized-model/README.md

 If you want to switch locale for only one specific model, you can set `yourModel.localizedFieldLocale` to the desired locale.

+If your locale has a region such as `en-US`, but you want to disregard the region.
+Set `sanitizeLocale` to `true` in your `config/environment.js`:

 If you want to access the raw data as sent by the backend, you can use `yourModel.localizedObjects.firstName`.
 This will return the raw data.